 - Emergency help - in all developments there are arrangements for summoning help in case of emergency.
 Pull cords are installed around the home and residents can also opt to wear a pendant or wrist band with a call button.
 These basic user-triggered systems are referred to as carelines, social alarms and community alarms.

-Watch a 10min DVD on end of life care provided in Housing 21 extra care housing schemes: Is it that time already?.
+- End of life care - Watch a 10min DVD on end of life care provided in Housing & Care 21 extra care housing schemes: Is it that time already?.
 Visit the NHS website for more information on End of Life Care.

 What is in a name?